 In terms of its configuration, Sedgefield certainly doesn’t provide the trickiest of challenges for the jockeys.
 That said, a little knowledge can still go a long way, for example an awareness that the better ground lies towards the far rail in soft going, and remembering to conserve energy for the stiff finish.

-Looking at the results over the past few seasons, no rider has fared better than Danny McMenamin around here, with the Champion Conditional boasting a strike rate of 26% and profit to £1 level stakes of a solid £35.33.
-Based fairly locally in North Yorkshire, Philip Kirby (16% strike rate, £11.08 level stakes profit) leads the way amongst the trainers.
+Looking at the results over the past few seasons, no rider has fared better than Danny McMenamin around here, with the Champion Conditional boasting a strike rate of 26% and a net win to £1 level stakes of a solid £35.33.
+Based fairly locally in North Yorkshire, Philip Kirby (16% strike rate, £11.08 level stakes net win) leads the way amongst the trainers.

-Not the greatest of tracks for supporters of the market leader, there have nevertheless been a couple of small windows to profit, coming in the non-handicap hurdles and chases (57%, +£3.06), and the handicap hurdles (38%, +£5.36).
+Not the greatest of tracks for supporters of the market leader, there have nevertheless been a couple of small windows to a net win, coming in the non-handicap hurdles and chases (57%, +£3.06), and the handicap hurdles (38%, +£5.36).

 Racing at Sedgefield